Romanitho/Winget-AutoUpdate/README.md

 To force WAU to run on metered connections anyway, run new installation with `-RunOnMetered` parameter.

 ### System & user context
 WAU runs with system and user contexts.
 This way, even apps installed on User's scope are updated.
-Shorcuts for manually run can also be installed.
+Shortcuts for manually run can also be installed.

 ### Default install location
 By default, scripts and components will be placed in "Program Files" location (inside a Winget-AutoUpdate folder).